3dgeo-heidelberg/pytreedb/README.md

 ### `PyTreeDB` class :snake:
 As a starting point, please have a look to the [examples](examples) and [Jupyter Notebooks](notebooks) available in the repository.
 Further, each of the subfolders contains a readme.md with respective details on the repository section.

-For running the Python scripts and the Jupyter Notebooks, you need to specify the information (mongodb URI, database name and connection) for connecting to the MongoDB in a `.env` file.
-Use the template file [sample.env](sample.env), add your values, and save the file as `.env` in the root directory.

 ### Run it as a API server :computer: